mate-android-testing/wallmauer/README.md

 # Remarks:

-Running the BranchDistance class inside the IDE fails with the following stack trace:
+The android.jar as well as the apktool-cli-all.jar contain both an implementation of the XmlPullParser library, which leads to a conflict, if the Android API is selected.
+In this case the following exception occurs:

 INFO: Decoding AndroidManifest.xml with resources...
 Exception in thread "main" java.lang.RuntimeException: Stub!